tomclose/new_notes/_sessions/ruby1/1_hello.md

 #### Puts and strings

 The second line is where the magic is. `puts` stands for "put string".
 A *string* is a programming term that is used to describe what you would probably call a piece of text.
-The second line displays the string "Hello" in the terminal.
+The second line displays the string "Hello" in the command line.

 #### Running the program